 There exist many connections to related work that deserve to be formally studied in future work.
-The closer approach inside Nonmonotonic Reasoning is probably the so-called formalism of Causal Theories [9] inspired by the causal logic in [13].
-As a matter of fact, our description of the supported models semantics for functional programs is just a rephrasing of the idea of causally explained models previously introduced in that approach.
-Furthermore, the use of multivalued symbols does not suppose a real novelty in Causal Theories and, in fact, the definition of default values is something usually done by the addition of expressions like rule (3).
-The only part of our proposal (when restricted to supported models) that would mean a contribution in this sense is the possibility of nesting functional terms described in Section 5, which is directly applicable to Causal Theories.
+The closer approach inside Nonmonotonic Reasoning is probably the formalism of Causal Theories [4] inspired by the causal logic in [6].
+Our description of the supported models semantics for functional programs has a close relation to the idea of causally explained models previously introduced in that approach3.
+Furthermore, the use of multi-valued symbols does not suppose a real novelty in Causal Theories and, in fact, the definition of default values is something usually done by the addition of expressions like rule (3).
+The only part of our proposal (for supported models) that would mean a real contribution in this sense is the possibility of nesting functional terms as described in Section 5, which is directly applicable to Causal Theories too.